vandinem/vandinem.github.io/_posts/2016-01-01-solve-the-jumble.md

 To unscramble the individual words, the essay describes this central trick: sort the letters of the scrambled word into alphabetical order.
 Then compare this sorted arrangement of letters with a dictionary of words processed the same way (an alphabetical list of words each paired with a version of itself with its letters sorted alphabetically).

 For example, say that one of our scrambled puzzle words is "lorac".
 We sort the letters into alphabetical order to obtain "aclor".
 Then we search our dictionary for any five-letter words that also sorted to the pattern "aclor".
-(I used a list of about 100,000 words and found four solutions:
+(I used a list of 10,000 words and found three solutions:

-1. calor
-2. carlo
+1. carlo
-3. carol
+2. carol
-4. coral
+3. coral

 The final script used in this page is written in PHP and is fairly short and simple: